joshbegley/nyt-latest/README.md

 `After months on the free-agent market, Rodgers has chosen a third NFL team, replacing Russell Wilson and Justin Fields in Pittsburgh.`\
 https://nytimes.com/athletic/6231027/2025/06/05/aaron-rodgers-steelers-nfl-free-agency/

-**State Dept: Travel ban World Cup fallout 'part of what it means to host an event'**\
+**State Dept: World Cup travel ban fallout 'part of what it means to host an event'**\
 `The ban leaves nationals from over a dozen countries at risk of being blocked from entering the United States for the 2026 World Cup.`\
 https://nytimes.com/athletic/6406308/2025/06/05/travel-ban-world-cup-state-department/